CVRS-Hamlyn/SurgRIPETest/README.md

 ![pose](assets/pose_1.png)

-This is the official repository for the SurgRIPE competition.
+This is the official repository for the MICCAI 2023 SurgRIPE competition.
 The challenge is hosted [on Synapse](https://www.synapse.org/#!Synapse:syn51471789/wiki/622255).
-Please click the link for more details.

-The challange is 6 degrees of freedom tool pose estimation with and without occulusion.
+The challange - 6 DOF pose estimation for surgical tools, with and without occulusion.

 ## Docker Template

-We have provided an example of a docker image to run this code.
-Feel free to add to the docker file to add any packages of your choosing.
-Just make sure it runs using the evaluation script!
+We have provided an example of a docker file to run this code.

+The docker file can be customised for your setup - PROVIDED it runs using the evaluation script!

 (example, below should change to the docker template)
 ```yaml